borisf/borisf.github.io/index.md

 to the server side, working on Google Play.

 At Google, I guide companies on:
-* Google Play - Billing, Android Vitals and Play Game Services
+* Play Game Services
-* Android and Linux - memory optimizations
+* Java/Linux memory optimizations

 I received my masters in Software Engineering and MBA in Marketing from [Reichman University](https://www.runi.ac.il/en/) in Israel.